-CSI continued its investigation and made progress in 2014, but as a result of its due diligence efforts, it is still unable to determine whether its products contain conflict minerals originating in the Democratic Republic of Congo or an Adjoining Country or if those necessary conflict minerals were from recycle or scrap sources, and therefore, CSI concludes that its products are "DRC conflict undeterminable" (terms as defined in the 1934 Act).
+CSI continued its investigation and made progress in 2017, but as a result of its due diligence efforts, it is still unable to determine whether its products contain conflict minerals originating in the Democratic Republic of Congo or an Adjoining Country or if those necessary conflict minerals were from recycle or scrap sources.
+This Report has not been subject to an independent private sector audit.